bxparks/rpn83p/docs/USER_GUIDE_BASIC.md

-# RPN83P User Guide: Basic Usage
+# RPN83P User Guide: Chapter 3: Basic Usage

 This document describes the screen elements, input system, the RPN stack, the menu system, the help system, and the error codes used by RPN83P.